 MRC is in excellent standing with the Missouri Department of Natural Resources, St. Louis-Jefferson Solid Waste Management District, Southeast Solid Waste Management District, St. Louis County Health Department, Meramec Regional Planning Commission, universities, schools, municipalities, and businesses all over Missouri.
 With their full support, MRC manages over 100 community recycling events a year.

-Listed below are past and current projects and organizations we provide recycling services to:
+Listed below are past and current projects and organizations for which MRC provides recycling services:

-- Manage over 100 community recycling events annually with the support of the Solid Waste Mgt.
-District and St. Louis County Health Dept.
+Manage over 100 community recycling events annually with the support of the Solid Waste Management District and St. Louis County Health Department.

-- Recycled every electronic item, robot controller, air conditioner, water fountain, lead and rechargeable battery, non-PCB ballasts, etc. from the two million sq. foot Chrysler plant demolished in Fenton, MO.
+Recycled every electronic item, robot controller, air conditioner, water fountain, lead and rechargeable battery, non-PCB ballast, and more from the two million square foot Chrysler plant demolished in Fenton, MO.

--Decommissions and provides Freon removal on lab and testing equipment for Monsanto as well as recovers Freon for the Meramec Regional Planning Commission, Proctor & Gamble, St. Louis University, and Southeast Missouri State University.
+Decommissions and provides Freon removal on lab and testing equipment, as well as recovers Freon for the Meramec Regional Planning Commission, St. Louis University, and Southeast Missouri State University.

 Thank you for your interest in MRC Recycling.